lnahrf/steel_rods/clorfy1gj000j0ald0mal97gc.md

 It is also worth mentioning that if society went completely cashless, we would be solely dependent on a software system – which (I am sure we can all agree) are all just sand castles riddled with bugs and potential exploits, waiting for a wave big enough to wash them away (or raise a critical bug alert on a Friday night).

-Just a pessimistic thought away, these governing entities might be able to block you, your family and your friends from purchasing or accessing goods and services, since they control the only method of payment (take a look at China’s social credit system).
+Just a pessimistic thought away, these governing entities might be able to block you, your family, and your friends from purchasing or accessing goods and services, since they control the only method of payment (take a look at China’s social credit system).

 Another issue with being completely dependent on software is that during a catastrophic event that tears down or renders our infrastructure useless, it is safe to assume you will not have access to your money (which is crucial for your survival and well-being).

 ### Okay, physical cash is important for financial freedom, but is it the end of the world if our cash just went digital?
 Isn’t that the natural course of things in our technological society?

 Great question, glad you asked, but there is more to it!
 Living in a world where all of your transactions and microtransactions are controlled, and monitored – practically means that you live in a world where you have no control over your actions.
-It is a world where every move you make is recorded, processed and sent to multiple systems for reference and collection.
+It is a world where every move you make is recorded, processed, and sent to multiple systems for reference and collection.

 Our society is only functioning because of the control (autonomy) we have over our (financial) actions and decisions.
-It is crucial to maintain the financial status quo (or even better, get rid of fiat entirely) and give as much control as possible to the people, not to corporations, banks or governing entities.
+It is crucial to maintain the financial status quo (or even better, get rid of fiat entirely) and give as much control as possible to the people, not to corporations, banks, or governing entities.

 With the modern rise of the World Wide Web, corporations and the like understood that the most valuable currency out there is… data!
-The reason that services like WhatsApp, Facebook or Twitter are free, is because your data is the product up for sale.
+The reason that services like WhatsApp, Facebook, or Twitter are free, is because your data is the product up for sale.
 Your data, my data, essentially all of our data is being processed and sold from entity A to entity B to entity C and then back to entity A and all over again.

 ### What is the goal of such extensive data mining and processing?